 Provider Hormone Therapy Training:

-Does Testosterone Replacement Cause Hair Loss in Women?
+Testosterone Replacement & Hair Loss in Women

-SottoPelle is a world leader in provider hormone therapy training.
+SottoPelle is a world leader in physician hormone therapy training.
 We have trained thousands of doctors in the use of subdermal bioidentical hormone replacement pellets.
 The SottoPelle Method is more than learning how to insert hormone pellets.
 Our hormone therapy training includes the “who, what, and why” of pellet therapy, especially dosing and ongoing management.

 In this article, the hormone therapy training experts at SottoPelle share some revelatory research on the side effects of prescribing testosterone replacement therapy for women.